 Overall, we highly recommend Crystal Lotus for the Disney Dim Sum special sets.
 The restaurant is gorgeous, the cuisine is creative and delicious, and the service is impeccable.
 While we didn’t sample the non-Dim Sum choices on the menu, we cannot imagine Crystal Lotus disappointing for a regular lunch or dinner, either.
 The unique Dim Sum is something you won’t find anywhere else, so even planning on doing a smaller meal or snack here is well worth your time.

+Have you visited Hong Kong Disneyland?
+Tried the dim sum at HKDL..or the city of Hong Kong?
+Dined at Crystal Lotus?
 What do you think of the Dim Sum served at Crystal Lotus?
 Is it something you’d like to try?
 If you have fined at Crystal Lotus, what did you think of the restaurant?
 If you have any questions or thoughts to share, please post them in the comments.
 We love hearing from readers!